-- Work in the process represents partially completed goods or in other terms, these goods refer to be goods – in- process.
-For a short period of time, work in the process also considers being a product which is moving to the finished product from raw materials.
-The best example of work in process is manufactured goods.
+- Work in the process represents partially completed goods, or in other terms, these goods refer to be goods – in- process.
+For a short period, work in the process also considers being a product that is moving to the finished product from raw materials.
+The best example of work in the process is manufactured goods.

-- The difference between the work-in-process and finished goods is based on the inventory’s stage of completion, which define how readily the goodwill sale it out.
+- The difference between the work-in-process and finished goods is based on the inventory’s stage of completion, which defines how readily the goodwill sale it out.
 WIP speaks much more about the intermediary stages of the completion of the good in inventory.
 In which inventory has started to progress from the raw material to the final finished product through different phases of development or assembly.
-While finished good refers to the final stage of completion where all the required operations are done and waiting for the next subsequent stage i.e sale to a customer.
+While finished good refers to the final stage of completion where all the required operations are done and waiting for the next subsequent stage, i.e., sale to a customer.

 - As such, the difference between work in progress and finished goods is a measure of completion of the inventory stage from the raw material.
-While WIP and finished goods refer to the intermediary and final stages of an inventory life cycle, respectively.
+In comparison, WIP and finished goods refer to the intermediary and final stages of an inventory life cycle, respectively.

 The major concern of the manufacturing companies is keeping its production at optimal levels.
 To keep things at optimal levels means that the company can efficiently minimize its WIP.
 It figures out only those values which are at the intermediate production stage.
 And excludes the value of raw material that is not considered to be a part of sales.
 WIP also excludes the value of the finished product that is anticipated to be future sales.